Kracken256/quix/orbit/README.md

 # Orbit - The JLang Standard Library

-This is the standard library for JLang.
-It contains all the built-in functions and classes that are available to JLang programs by default.
+Orbit is the standard library for JLang.
+It contains all the built-in functions and classes available to JLang programs by default.
 It is a collection of modules that provide a wide range of functionality, including I/O, string manipulation, math, and more.

 **Note:** Each bullet point is a package that contains multiple modules.
-The Orbit standard library is a bundle or `metapackage` of these packages.
+The Orbit standard library is a bundle or `meta-package` of these packages.

 ### Packages contained in the standard library
 - **Containers**

-    *Note: All of these modules require a heap allocator to be implemented.
-Otherwise, they are fully operating system and architecture independent.*
+    *Note: These modules require a heap allocator to be implemented.
+Otherwise, they are fully operating system and architecture-independent.*
     | Module | Description |
     | ------ | ----------- |
     | `string` | String manipulation functions |